vdaas/vald/docs/contributing/unit-test-guideline.md

 In the Vald, we create unit tests based on the basic test case.
 And, you also create unit tests based on robust boundary tests or equivalence class tests as needed.

+But, we have to take care about that the Vald is developped using by Go.
+As you know as, Go has many coding features as other languages.
+One of the features is the Go will convert a single value to a slice value when the Function or Method recieves varadic argument (e.g. `...[]int`, `...[]string`, `...interface{}`, or etc) as the input.
+It is clear for Go coders.

+And we apply table-driven test for running unit test.
+For example, when we create the unit test of `func getMeta(...[]int)`, the test code will be more complex than other functions' test which don't use varadic argument as the input if we create the test for all input patterns.
+Considering those, finally, we define basic unit case a little bit from [basic test case](#Basic).

+This change is very clear and you can apply easily.
+Our basic test case depends on the type of 2 varadic argument.

+    1. When input is `...interface{}`
+        - we have to all test cases with value which satisfies `...interface{}` as same as [basic test case](#Basic).
+For example, `val = 1`, `val = "input"`, `val = []float64{2020.12}` and so on.

+    1. When input is not `...interface{}` but `...[]int`, `...[]string` or etc
+        - we have to create only slice pattern test cases, which is same as do not creating test case with single vale.
+        - we should test with boundary cases, for example we should test with `val = []int{math.MaxInt64()}` when the input value is `...[]int`.

+Summraize Vlad unit test guideline:
+- apply basic test case, but take care of input variable pattern in particular the varadic argument (`...interface{}` or not)
+- apply robust boundary tests including edge cases (e.g. `math.MaxInt64()`)
+- apply equivalence class testing when needed.

 ## Coding Style

 Please refer [here](../coding-style.md#Test)